axiros/black/README.md

 > “Any color you like.”

+> Axiros, GK: ... and has 79 cols plus single apos.
+We patched it accordingly, in the spirit of [white](https://github.com/kenneth-reitz/white).

 *Black* is the uncompromising Python code formatter.
 By using it, you agree to cede control over minutiae of hand-formatting.
 In return,